-The Act established a \$105 million limit on the total principal amount of notes and bonds issued by the Authority which could be guaranteed by the Commonwealth, all of which has been issued and of which \$7.8 million is outstanding as of June 30, 2015 and will mature on May 1, 2016.
-The Act does not limit the amount of non-guaranteed debt that may be issued or outstanding.
+The Act does not limit the amount of debt of the Authority that may be issued or outstanding.
 The Act requires approval by the Treasurer and Receiver-General of the Commonwealth and the Secretary of Administration and Finance of the Commonwealth of the sale and terms of bonds or notes sold by the Authority.